frugan-dev/acf-repeater/README.md

 ==

 This software can be treated as both a WP plugin and a theme include.
-However, only when activated as a plugin will updates be available/
+However, only when activated as a plugin will updates be available.

 # Plugin